 This is why we already have Tesla – an electric car that produces no green house gasses while being operated.
 This is also why we have largely ditched coal-fired power plants in favor of much cleaner options.

 So, the solution for climate change would not be to fly less.
-It would be to popularise the concept of non-polluting air travel and create enough customer demand for it.
+It would be to popularize the concept of non-polluting air travel and create enough customer demand for it.
 After all, fully electric planes are already possible.
 If there was enough consumer demand for them, they would have gone mainstream.

 Why am I so confident that technological innovation would solve environmental problems?
-Well, this is how exactly all the environmental problems of the past were solved and there is no reason to believe that it won’t work in the future.
+Well, this is exactly how all the environmental problems of the past were solved and there is no reason to believe that it won’t work in the future.
 River Thames was a huge open sewer before a proper sewage system was constructed.
 New York City was almost permanently covered in toxic smog, until environmental regulations were put in place and inventors were given incentives to improve industrial and transport technologies.

 Of course, some environmental regulations may be necessary to force old polluting technologies to be replaced faster.
 But it won’t be people ditching those polluting technologies that will cause the real change.
 It will be inventors who will replace those technologies with better ones.